Macrofig/renogy-solar-exporter/readme.md

 # Renogy Solar Controller Exporter

-Start server: `pipenv run python3 ./solar-cli.py`
+Start server: `pipenv run python3 ./main.py`

+NOTE: Will only run on Linux because `gatt` only has files for Linux platforms, it returns noops on other platforms.

 ## Installing